 - Rick Springfield: Although he peaked at No. 14 on the Billboard Hot 100 with the folkish "Speak to the Sky" in 1972, the song sounds nothing like the song most regard as his true breakthrough hit "Jessie's Girl," from 1981.
 In fact, given that most of Springfield's later hits had the power pop sound of "Jessie's Girl," fans generally are unaware that "Speak to the Sky" was ever associated with him (although he does still perform the song in concert, albeit in his trademark power-pop arrangement).

 - Fleetwood Mac: Hardcore fans knew this Anglo-American band as a British blues-oriented rock group, featuring the two men whose names make up the band's name (Mick Fleetwood and John McVie).
 Formed in 1967, they had major success in Great Britain but, except for a few alternative stations, weren't really that well known in the United States.
 That is, until 1975 when the band — with newcomer members Lindsey Buckingham and Stevie Nicks having joined the fold (Christine McVie came on board in 1970) — the band released an album, titled, appropriately enough, Fleetwood Mac.
 This new album showcased their pop-oriented sound, and featured their U.S. Top 40 radio breakthrough songs, starting off with "Over My Head," "Rhiannon (Will You Ever Win)" and "Say You Love Me."
-Christine McVie has since retired, but Fleetwood, John McVie, Buckingham and Nicks (along with other rotating members) has remained intact since.
+Christine McVie at one point retired but has since returned, and Buckingham and Nicks also briefly left the group at various times, but for the most part the five core members of Fleetwood Mac's success has remained intact.

 - Elvis Presley: It really depends on what one defines as "breakthrough."
 In 1955, he was charting only on the country chart with songs like "Mystery Train" and "That's Alright, Mama," and at the end of the year was climbing the charts with his first No. 1 country hit, "I Forgot to Remember to Forget."
 All of those titles were for the Sun Records label legendary performances to be sure from the King of Rock and Roll.
 But then in 1956, he signed with RCA, released a cover of a Mae Axton-penned tune called "Heartbreak Hotel" and his career broke wide (and it really is wide) open.